Explainability in Graph Neural Networks: A Taxonomic Survey

 Different from instance-level methods, model-level methods aim at providing the general insights and high-level understanding to explain deep graph models.
 Specifically, they study what input graph patterns can lead to a certain GNN behavior, such as maximizing a target prediction.
 Input optimization~\cite{olah2017feature} is a popular direction to obtain model-level explanations for image classifiers.
 However, it cannot be directly applied to graph models due to the discrete graph topology information, thus making explaining GNNs at the model-level more challenging.
 Hence, it is still an important but less studied topic.
 To the best of our knowledge, the only existing model-level method for explaining graph neural networks is XGNN~\cite{xgnn}.

 \textbf{XGNN} proposes to explain GNNs via graph generation.
 Instead of directly optimizing the input graph, it trains a graph generator so that the generated graphs can maximize a target graph prediction.
 Then the generated graphs are regarded as the explanations for the target prediction and are expected to contain discriminative graph patterns.
 In XGNN, the graph generation is formulated as a reinforcement learning problem.
 For each step, the generator predicts how to add an edge to the current graph.
 Then the generated graphs are fed into the trained GNNs to obtain feedback to train the generator via policy gradient.
-In addition, several graph rules are incorporated to encourage the explanations to be both valid and human-intelligible.
-Note that XGNN is a general framework for generating model-level explanations so that any suitable graph generation algorithm can be applied.
+In addition, several graph rules are incorporated to encourage the explanations to be both valid and human-intelligible. \newcolor{For example, the rule for chemical data can be defined as the node degree of an atom should not exceed its maximum chemical valency.
+In addition, XGNN can set a upper bond on the size of generated graphs so that the final explanations are succinct.} Note that XGNN is a general framework for generating model-level explanations so that any suitable graph generation algorithm can be applied.
 In addition, the explanations are general and provide a global understanding of the trained GNNs.
 However, the proposed XGNN only demonstrates its effectiveness in explaining graph classification models and it is unknown whether XGNN can be applied to node classification tasks, which is an important direction to explore in future studies.